Attendance Procedures (Clearing an Absence)

 All students must have a MHS Internet Acceptable Use Policy Release on file with the Media Center to use school computers in our labs.

 Lockers are available for the safekeeping of books and other student property needed at school.
 MHS accepts no responsibility for vandalism or lost articles.
-Students are encouraged to remove all items from their lockers at the end of each school day and weekends because of the threat of locker vandalism and theft.
 The school reserves the right to search lockers at any time in the interest of a safe and orderly school operation.

 Lost and Found